t0rqd/Lenovo_Type_20FB/README.md

 The alternative to using ```/etc/rc.local``` would be to make an entry in the root crontab to execute the script on reboot with the time of ```@reboot```.
 The choice is yours.

 Ultimately, it would be nice to have ```efibootmgr``` for Debian be updated so that it works with this hardware, but I haven't had the time or patience to chase it down and file an appropriate bug report.

+## Suspend and Hibernate

+With stock install, closing the lid firmly enables suspend sleep state S3.
+No configurations were done for this.

+Hibernation, when selected from the "Log Out" options panel sends system into sleep state S4 without special configuration required.